marczoutendijk/openpoimap/README.md

 In addition to this, it is possible to define your own key:value pairs to search for.<br>
 I started working on this tool in november 2014.<br>
 Update 1.29 (1 may 2018) relates to the https use of OSM.
-I also removed te use of the compressed js-libraries for now.
+I also removed the use of the compressed js-libraries for now.

-Update 1.29a: a number of cosmetical edits to varius parts of the sourcecode.
+Update 1.29a: a number of cosmetical edits to various parts of the sourcecode.

 Also after a change of the overpass query format, an extra ";" became necessary to fix the normal working.